Getting started with a Plesk reseller account

 You can also do neat things with service plans from a templating perspective.
 For example, you can apply configurations, like enabling gzip caching in nginx, to your Service Plan and that config will be automatically enabled on all newly created subscriptions that are generated from the Service Plan.

-If you haven’t edited a subscription after creating it (ie: if it’s still synced to the service plan), then you’ll also have the option to sync any changes you make to your Service Plan with all previously created Subscriptions, thusly rolling out any changes across all client subscriptions at once!
+If you haven’t edited a subscription after creating it (as in, if it’s still synced to the service plan), then you’ll also have the option to sync any changes you make to your Service Plan with all previously created Subscriptions, thusly rolling out any changes across all client subscriptions at once!

-Limits & Permissions
+How to Configure Service Plan Limits & Permissions

 Customers, Subscriptions, & Domains: How This Works